Eastwood's Rust Converter

 Eastwood's Rust Converter is a unique acidic paint that actually converts rust into an inert iron oxide.
 You can watch it work: from its original color, it will gradually turn blue/black as it stabilizes rust.
 The perfect first step in sealing your rusty metal surfaces.

 How do I ensure my project is fully protected from rust?

 Get the ultimate in corrosion protection with an easy 3-step process:

-- 1. Prime — Use Rust Converter as a base coat for excellent penetration and adhesion to bare or rusty metal.
+- 1. Prime — Use Rust Converter as a base coat for excellent penetration and adhesion to rusty metal.

-2. Encapsulate — Next, apply Rust Encapsulator to protect against further rusting, fill pinholes and other surface irregularities, and for excellent UV resistance.
+- 2. Encapsulate — Next, apply Rust Encapsulator to protect against further rusting, fill pinholes and other surface irregularities, and for excellent UV resistance.

-3. Seal — For the best, longest-lasting protection against rust, chipping, and scratches, topcoat with one of our Chassis Black paints to fully seal the metal against the elements.
+- 3. Seal — For the best, longest-lasting protection against rust, chipping, and scratches, topcoat with one of our Chassis Black paints to fully seal the metal against the elements.